tapdc/tapdc/README.md

  - You will need to register for a Facebook app under your name and get a "client token" in order to use the bot (fb.py).
 Copy the token where it says token = '' (line 34).

- - No images are used for the TAP-DC logo, since I was unable to obtain hi-res images.
-Instead, I drew the logo entirely with CSS/HTML.
+ - Some instances of the TAP-DC logo are rendered using HTML, since I was unable to obtain hi-res images.
 The code is in _logo.html